How Paddler works

 Sending the response back to the user

-When the slot generates the output tokens, they get sent back to The Management service in the balancer, that further sends sends them to the Inference service.
+When the agent generates the output tokens, they get sent back to the Management service in the balancer, that further sends them to the Inference service.

 Finally, the Inference service sends the output tokens back to the user in the response.